Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/03-integrations/agentic-frameworks/adk/README.md

 app.run()
 ```

-### 4. Configure and Launch with Bedrock AgentCore Toolkit
+### 4. Configure and Launch with Amazon Bedrock AgentCore Toolkit

 ```bash
 # Configure your agent for deployment